-The Audit and Risk Committee Charter contains external audit policy contains provisions which govern the appointment, dismissal, rotations, performance and independence of the external auditor.
+The Audit and Risk Committee Charter contains external audit policy provisions which govern the appointment, dismissal, rotations, performance and independence of the external auditor.
 Further, the Corporations Act 2001 (Cth) requires a rotation of audit engagement partners on listed companies at least every five years.
-Accordingly, PwC's audit engagement partner will rotate in FY24 following completion of the Company's FY23 audit process.